Virus-ravaged Europe nudges some doors open, not others

 Europeans are starting to venture outside after weeks of confinement, but the rules look different in Madrid than they do in Berlin

-PARIS -- Europeans are starting to venture outside after weeks of confinement, scarred by a virus that has overwhelmed some of the world's best health care systems and killed more than 120,000, yet yearning to rediscover signs of normalcy.
+PARIS -- Europeans are starting to venture outside after weeks of confinement, scarred by a virus that has overwhelmed some of the world's best health care systems and killed more than 120,000 in the continent, yet yearning to rediscover signs of normalcy.

-Leaving lockdown looks different in Berlin than it does in Madrid, however, as each government sets its own rules and pace for letting the continent’s half a billion people taste freedom again.
-Here's a look at some of the measures being rolled out:
+Leaving lockdown looks different in Berlin than it does in Madrid, however, as each government sets its own rules and pace for letting Europe’s half a billion people taste freedom again.
+Here are some of the measures being rolled out:

 FRANCE

-France outlined a plan Tuesday to open up some shops, farmers' markets, schools, nurseries and small museums starting May 11 — but only if the country can keep infections under control.
+France outlined a plan Tuesday to open up some shops, farmers' markets, schools and small museums starting May 11 — but only if the country can keep infections under control.

 Restaurants, parks, major museums and other businesses that underpin the all-important tourism economy will stay shuttered until at least June 2.
-French people, currently confined close to home, will be allowed to travel starting May 11, but only up to 100 kilometers (60 miles) away.
+French people will be allowed to venture farther from home starting May 11, but only up to 100 kilometers (60 miles) away.

-To ward off a second wave of infections, France will conduct at least 700,000 virus tests a week.
-Everyone taking public transport, taxis or shared car services will be required to wear a mask.
+To ward off a second wave of infections, France will conduct at least 700,000 virus tests a week, and everyone taking public transport, taxis or shared car services will be required to wear a mask.
 The French government is also working on a virus tracing app, which has raised privacy concerns.

 Authorities say more than 23,000 people have died with the virus in French hospitals and nursing homes.